device42/device42-docs/docs/getstarted/installation/installation-amazon-web-services.md

 ### Generating a new AWS key pair for SSH access

-To generate a new SSH key pair for use on AWS, either click the **Create a key pair in EC2** link during configuration of your appliance or open up the [EC2 console](https://console.aws.amazon.com/ec2/v2/home), scroll the menu on the left hand side to the **Network & Security** section, and choose **Key Pairs**:
+To generate a new SSH key pair for use on AWS, either click the **Create a key pair in EC2** link during configuration of your appliance or open up the [EC2 console](https://console.aws.amazon.com/ec2/v2/home), scroll the menu on the left-hand side to the **Network & Security** section, and choose **Key Pairs**:

 ![Create an new SSH key pair on AWS EC2](/assets/images/create_AWS_keypair_for_SSH.png)